Vivek-GIT-Code/AWS-Cloud-Projects/README.md

     - This trend highlights potential areas of concern in student retention or program effectiveness that UCW may need to address.

 ## Conclusion
- -The project effectively uses AWS Glue DataBrew for data cleaning and transformation, and the ETL pipeline is successfully executed to calculate the student graduation rate.
+ - The project effectively uses AWS Glue DataBrew for data cleaning and transformation, and the ETL pipeline is successfully executed to calculate the student graduation rate.
  - The entire workflow, from data preparation to final output generation, is well-organized with clear steps for extracting, transforming, and loading data into an S3 bucket.
  - The project aims to provide insights into university graduation rates by using a systematic data processing approach, and the documented pipeline reflects a comprehensive methodology to achieve the objective.